hkevin01/FLL-SIM/docs/project_plan.md

 - [ ] Automated recovery and user notification for failed operations.
 - [ ] Integration with centralized logging and analytics.

-### Suggestions for Codebase and Project Improvements
+## 🛠️ Suggestions for Codebase and Project Improvements (2025-07-21)

-- [ ] Further modularize large modules (simulation, GUI, etc.)
+- [ ] Modularize large modules further (e.g., split simulation, GUI, and robot logic into smaller components)
-- [ ] Add more automated GUI and integration tests
+- [ ] Add more automated GUI and integration tests (especially for backup, sync, and educational features)
 - [ ] Expand plugin/content ecosystem with user rating and feedback
 - [ ] Implement advanced analytics for mission and robot performance
 - [ ] Enhance accessibility (screen reader, keyboard navigation, color contrast)